CDCgov/surveytable/README.md

 and confidence intervals.
-Other functions list the variables in a survey, estimate the total population, tabulate survey subsets and variable interactions, tabulate numeric variables, tabulate rates, create or modify survey variables, perform t-tests, and save the output.
+Other functions list the variables in a survey, estimate the total population, tabulate survey subsets and variable interactions, tabulate numeric variables, tabulate rates, create or modify survey variables, perform hypothesis tests, and save the output.
 All of the tabulation functions check the National Center for Health Statistics (NCHS) presentation standards to flag low-precision estimates.
 If the `surveytable` code is called from an R Markdown notebook or a Quarto document, it generates HTML tables, which can be incorporated directly into documents.

 ## Installation